nolan-meyer1/EncryptionChipers/README.md

 # EncryptionChipers
 This project contains some very simple encryption algorithims.
-It contains the Ceaser Cipher, Vigenere Cipher, and XOR Cipher.
+It contains the Ceaser Cipher, Vigenere Cipher,XOR Cipher, and RSA.
 Run the Menu.py file to try some of them out!

 ## Ceaser Cipher